 Beginning with the United States Federal Census, the 1900 enumeration places the Warner family in Youngstown, Ohio.(2) That source says Anna, Harry, Abraham and Samuel were born in Russia.
 The rest were born in Maryland.
 Their immigration date is 1886.
 The 1910 census has children Harry M. and Samuel born in Russia, Jack and David born in Canada and the rest in Maryland.(3)

-The World War I draft cards for Albert, Samuel Louis and Harry Morris Warner (which give their occupations and confirm they were who we know as "The Warner Brothers") say they were not native born, but naturalized citizens based on their father's naturalization.(4) The Warner's origin in Krasnoshiltz is confirmed on Benjamin's death certificate.(5) The informant was his son Abe, and Benjamin's place of birth is written as "Krasnanashiltz."
+The World War I draft cards for Albert, Samuel Louis and Harry Morris Warner (which give their occupations and confirm they were who we know as "The Warner Brothers") say they weren't native born, but naturalized citizens based on their father's naturalization.(4) The Warners' origin in Krasnoshiltz is confirmed on Benjamin's death certificate.(5) The informant was his son Abe, and Benjamin's place of birth is written as "Krasnanashiltz."
 Krasnoshiltz, at one time in the Russian Empire, is now the Polish town Krasnocielc.
 This is also a primary source for Pearl's maiden name Eichelbaum, she being named as Benjamin's wife.
 Pearl's death certificate gives her parents as Joseph and Bascha Ackelbaum of Poland.(6)

-To further explore the origins of this family, it is helpful to know that the 1883-1885 immigration period must be wrong before research into passenger lists.
+To further explore the origins of this family, it's helpful to know that the 1883-1885 immigration period must be wrong before research into passenger lists.
 Abraham and Pearl clearly had children in Russia after those years.
-In the indeces to passenger lists involving Europeans coming to Great Britain and the United States, only one possiblity turns up for Benjamin and that is Benjamin Wonsal in 1888.
+In the indexes to passenger lists involving Europeans coming to Great Britain and the United States, only one possiblity turns up for Benjamin and that is Benjamin Wonsal in 1888.
 All the information given for this man matches what has been accepted about Benjamin Warner except the immigration date, which is evidently incorrect.
 Benjamin "Wonsal" of Krasnoshiltz left Hamburg, Germany, for Liverpool, England, on the British steamship Chester.(7)

 Using 1889 as a start year for the rest of the family, only one possible family group turns up.
 In October 1889 Pere Urnsal arrived in Baltimore on the German steamship Hermann, having embarked at Bremen, Germany.(9) Pere is on the passenger list as a male peddler, age 37, with Rifke, 10, Moses, 9, Abraham, 6, Schmul, 3, and Reisel, 10 months.
 They were Russians, and their declared final destination was Maryland.
 They traveled in steerage.